TutorialsAndroid/MTextField/README.md

 #### <a id="dark"/>  13.
 Dark Theme

-TextFieldBoxes use the color attributes within the current theme and will automatically change its color to fit the dark theme without additional settings.
+MTextField use the color attributes within the current theme and will automatically change its color to fit the dark theme without additional settings.

 #### <a id="validate"/>  14.
 Manual Validate Error